Strawberry Watermelon Slushie Spritzer

 How To Make This Recipe

+Put ingredients into a blender.
 You’ll need a blender to make your slushie.
 Simply add the watermelon, frozen berries, and lime juice to the blender.

-Give it all a whirl until the mixture is nice and smooth.
+Add sparkling water.
 Pour it into a glass, either over ice or just as it is.
 Top it with sparkling water.

+Add garnishes.
 Garnish your slushie spritzer with a slice of lime and a fresh strawberry.
 Add a couple of festive straws and you’re on your way to cool summertime bliss.

 Make it your own